 It’s easy to get caught up in pushing content out on every platform, but if you want the time you spend on social media to make a dent in your business, it’s best to focus on the one where most of your customers are hanging out on.

-For example, you can easily reach Millennials on Instagram, but will have a harder time connecting with them on Linkedin.
+For example, you can easily reach Millennials on Instagram but will have a harder time connecting with them on Linkedin.
 And if you’re trying to reach professionals or people with corporate jobs, Linkedin and Twitter will work better than Pinterest.

 Focus on growing one platform that makes the most sense for your customers instead of driving yourself crazy trying to drive awareness about your brand on all of them.

-3. Connect and collaborate with influencers
+3. Connect and collaborate with industry leaders

 To gain more traction while your brand is growing, you can leverage the brand equity of others in your space to get in front of more people.